sk-aravind/Behavioral-Cloning/writeup.md

 As left turning bends are more prevalent than right bends in the training track, we use this augmentation to balance out the dataset and help increase the generalization of our model.

 ![alt text][image5]

 Translates the image left and right to simulate the car being off center from the road.
+After augmentation the center of vision of the car is no longer it's desired future destination.
 The amount of translation is scaled and summed to the steering value to encourage the car to compensate of the off-center behaviour.
+This also helps the car realign itself if it stray's from the desired path.

 ![alt text][image4]

 To simulate more extreme turns and provide more examples for higher turning angles, horizontal affine transformations were applied to the images.
+The amount by which it was transformed was scaled and summed to the steering angle.
+Similarly we can notice that the center of vision of the car is no longer it's desired future destination.

+## __Python Generator For Dynamic Memory Allocation__

+With these new augmentations in place the size of the dataset grew four-fold.
+Loading all the generated images simultaneously could prove computationally expensive.
+A better approach is to load only a subset of the required images.
+Process and augment them on the fly and present them in batches to the model through python's yield functionality.The full code won’t be executed when the function is called.
+Instead the code will be executed until it reaches a yield, return those values and iterate again until there are no more values to return.

+There are two generators, 'augmented_generator' which feeds the model a mixture of augmented and un-augmented data and is used as the training set and the 'generator' which feeds un-augmented data to the validation set.

+The augmented_generator is designed such a way that we can control the type and amount of data that is being generated to optimize the performance of our model, while preserving randomness.
+This is achieved by using a random normal distribution generator and controlling the limits with parameters.
+Which allows us to define approximate percentages while maintaining randomness, to simulate real data.

+The reason for limiting the amount of certain cameras and augmentations is that in excess they can lead to negative effects on the performance of the car.
+Such as a "drunk driving", where the car is able to navigate the track but constantly swerves left and right trying to perfectly center itself.
+Too little of this data and the car can't recover and center itself.

+Also If steering angles are greater than 0.3 we would flip the image.
+As we only want to flip images where the car is turning as this helps to reduce bias toward low and zero turning angles, as well as balance out the biased turning direction so neither left nor right turning angles become overrepresented.

+I have also included model_no_generator.py which works without the generator.
+It augments and processes all the data before hand.
+Which can serve as a sanity check on the augmented data to help in debugging.

 ## __Data Visualized__